Colin Dawkins

-Colin Campbell Dawkins (September 8, 1922 - November 27, 1986) was an American writer for advertising and comic books, notably for EC Comics.
+Colin Campbell Dawkins (September 8, 1922 – November 27, 1986) was an American writer for advertising and comic books, notably for EC Comics.
 He was a vice-president of the J. Walter Thompson ad agency.

+Biography

 Born on an Indian reservation near Tulsa, Oklahoma, Dawkins grew up in New York City, where he studied art with plans to become a portrait painter.
 He met John Severin when both attended the High School of Music & Art and their close friendship continued throughout their lives.
 In 1943, he worked with WABC radio's wartime all-night record operation.
 Joining the Air Corps that year, he graduated from private to corporal while working in public relations and on corps newspapers.
 Returning to New York after the end of World War II, he began his 34-year career at J. Walter Thompson Company as a mailroom messenger, advancing to market research clerk and copywriter.
 From 1949 to 1951, he worked in JWT's office in London, where he married Patricia Horan, an American who worked in the art department of the London office.
 After a period in Montreal, he rejoined the New York office, where he became the Vice President in 1965.
 In 1972, he was Creative Director in JWT's Paris office.